-The death of Ragnar Lothbrok was just as sad as it was surprising, in a sense I knew it was being hinted that he would die but with the series pretty much being about him, it still shocked me that it actually happened.
+The death of Ragnar Lothbrok was just as sad as it was surprising.
+I knew it was being hinted that he would die but with the series pretty much being about him, it still shocked me that it actually happened.

-I know that the series is called Vikings but lets be honest, the story was somewhat more about Raganar than the others, well until now that is.
+I know that the series is called Vikings but let’s be honest, the story was somewhat more about Ragnar than the others, until now that is.

 Season four wasn’t going Ragnar’s way, not even for a second, we watched our hero hit rock bottom and then somehow fall further though, he has left us with one last scheme.

 When Ragnar embarked in his last journey to England it was shown that he had been away too long for revenge yet, not long enough to be forgiven.

 Not even his own sons wanted to follow him, with Bjorn Ironside making his own history in the Mediterranean.
 The Viking’s were past revenge, they instead blamed Ragnar and as a result, no one would follow him anymore, well without some money of course.